A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Introduction

 \begin{step} Proof of the Whittaker normalization for $G=\GL_2$. \end{step} Since both sides of \eqref{intro:Phi3} are unchanged (up to equivalence) under the weight shift $(\chi,w)\mapsto(\chi',w')$, in the case $G=\GL_2$ it remains to prove Conjecture~\ref{conj:intro:w}.
 More precisely, we prove:

 \begin{thm} \emph{(Proposition~\ref{prop:norm})} Conjecture~\ref{conj:intro:w} holds for $G=\GL_2$. \end{thm}

 We prove this by constructing an explicit resolution of the Arinkin sheaf by vector bundles and evaluating their weights.
-Along the way, we also show that the functor $\Phi$ preserves the quasi-BPS categories considered in~\cite{PTlim, PThiggs}.
+Along the way, we also show that the functor $\Phi$ takes the structure sheaf to the quasi-BPS category considered in~\cite{PTlim, PThiggs}.
 It reduces the Whittaker normalization to an analogous problem for a perturbed stability condition for which semistability coincides with stability, after passing to an \'{e}tale cover of the Hitchin base.
 Then we use the result of~\cite{MRVF2} to deduce Theorem~\ref{intro:thmW}.
 At present, the argument of Theorem~\ref{intro:thmW} relies on special features of the case $G=\GL_2$.